Your value proposition can be related to (but is not limited to)…

 - Multi-sided Platforms: When customer segments are related through dependency, it makes business sense to serve both ends of the equation.

-Example: For a credit card company, it is not just imperative that customers opt to use their credit cards but equally important for stores to accept their credit card.
-If either segment fails, the other will automatically follow suit.
+Example: A credit card company not only cares about customers that hold credit cards but also cares about having stores that accept credit cards.
+If either segment fails, the other will automatically fail.

 Cost-driven: focuses on creating a lean cost structure through offering cheaply priced value propositions, a high degree of automation, and outsourcing costly functions.